bradtho/bradtho.github.io/_posts/2021-06-10-github-and-azure-security.md

 [![image-center](/assets/images/asc_workflow.png)](/assets/images/asc_workflow.png){: .align-center}

-The workflow found some vulnerabilities so let's drill into the job to see the events
+The workflow found some vulnerabilities so let's drill into the job to see the events.

 {% highlight bash %}